The Basics: Overview

 Can chlamydia and gonorrhea be cured?

 Yes.
-Chlamydia and gonorrhea can both be cured with medicine if they are treated early.
-If these STDs aren’t treated, they can cause serious health problems, like making it dangerous or impossible for a woman to get pregnant.
+Chlamydia and gonorrhea can both be cured with the right treatment.
+If these STDs aren’t treated, they can cause serious health problems, like making it difficult or impossible for a woman to get pregnant.

 The Basics: Who Needs Testing?